DanNixon/sine2020_software_guidelines_paper/report.md

 developer.
 Additional features may include Kanban boards, task dependency and task hierarchy.

+Most cloud hosted Git services provide their own issue tracking tool which typically suit the needs of most software projects.

+If more complex task workflows are needed or if your project is split across multiple repositories where work on a single feature may span multiple repositories then it may be beneficial to look into issue tracking separate from your code repositories.

 High level tracking, typically at project management level, should track the projects medium to long term goals and keep track of their progress.
 This can be used to plan the use of developer time over the coming months and should be the